Servant (TV series): Filming

 The first season of Servant was filmed in Philadelphia from November 2018 to March 2019.
 Exterior scenes took place in Philadelphia's Center City near Spruce and 21st Streets.
 A set for the interior of the Turner home was built in a former paint factory in Bethel Township, Delaware County, Pennsylvania.
 Italian chef Marc Vetri served as a food consultant for the cooking scenes in season one.

 In March 2020, Apple TV+ shut down production of season two due to the COVID-19 pandemic.
 In September 2020, production resumed to finish the four remaining episodes of season two.
 Philadelphia chef Drew DiTomo was the food consultant for season two, spending many days making pizzas and teaching the cast to make the pizzas that served as the basis for Cheezus Crust, the fictional pizza delivery company that Sean and Dorothy created during the season.

 In February 2021, it was reported that production on season three had begun.

 In an interview with Backstage, Grint revealed that unlike many film and television productions, Servant is filmed chronologically, with the cast getting scripts as they film each episode, keeping them just as much a part of the mystery as the characters and viewers.

 Apple reportedly asked Shyamalan not to display crucifixes on the walls during filming.

+Music

+Composer Trevor Gureckis scored all four season of Servant.
+He met M. Night Shyamalan in 2019 just after having finished scoring Warner Brother's The Goldfinch (film).
+The process of finding the sound for Servant involved sifting through ideas one by one as Shyamalan was editing the first episodes, eventually settling on bowed glockenspiel and various "found" percussion as the early sound for Season 1 to achieving a "liturgical" sound.
+As the series progressed the sonic world was constantly reinvented at Shyamlan's urging to follow the intensity of the progressing story.
+All four seasons were released digitally with Lakeshore Records with Season 1 also being released on vinyl.